syncfusion-content/wpf-docs/wpf/TreeViewAdv/Getting-Started.md

 {% endhighlight %}

-2. Add the XmlDataProvider for the above XML document as follows:
+2.Add the XmlDataProvider for the above XML document as follows: